okta/okta-developer-docs/packages/@okta/vuepress-site/guides/sign-into-spa/define-callback/index.md

 <StackSelector snippet="define-route"/>

-Your application is responsible for parsing the information sent to the callback route.
-Our SDKs can do this for you (later, in [Handle the Callback from Okta](todo)).
+Your application is responsible for parsing the information Okta sends to the callback route.
+Our SDKs can do this for you (later, in [Handle the Callback from Okta](/guides/sign-into-spa/-/handle-callback)).
 For now, just define the route itself.

 It's important that the full URL of your callback route represents a real URL (in other words, it should serve your single-page app even after a "hard" browser reload).
 Most router components do this by default.